dhlab-basel/arabic-shaping/README.md

 It provides these functions:

 - `isArabicChar`: Determines whether a character is an Arabic character.
-- `isArabicDiacritic`: Determines whether a character is an Arabic non-diacritic (e.g. a letter).
+- `isArabicNonDiacritic`: Determines whether a character is an Arabic non-diacritic (e.g. a letter).
 - `isArabicDiacritic`: Determines whether a character is an Arabic diacritic.
 - `addZwj`: Adds ZWJ as needed before and/or after a character group.
 - `getNextCharGroup`: Extracts a substring containing at most one letter and its diacritics.